 Commissions, Boards and Committees Vacancies

 The City of Del Mar invites its residents to volunteer for community service.
 The City is currently soliciting for interested persons to fill the Committee vacancies listed below.
-To apply, please complete the Citizen Interest Form (PDF).
-A hard copy is also available at City Hall.
-Please submit the completed and signed form to the Administrative Services Department by email to firstname.lastname@example.org or drop off in person or by mail to: City of Del Mar, Administrative Services Department, 1050 Camino del Mar, Del Mar, CA 92014.
+To apply, please complete the Citizen Interest Form (PDF) or Citizen Interest Form (Word).
+Please note: you must save the form on your computer prior to filling it out.
+Do not fill out the form in the Internet browser.
+A hard copy of the Citizen Interest Form is also available at City Hall.
+Please submit the completed and signed form to the Administrative Services Department by email to email@example.com or drop off in person or by mail to: City of Del Mar, Administrative Services Department, 1050 Camino del Mar, Del Mar, CA 92014.
+The application deadline for Citizen Interest Forms is 4:30 PM on the Friday specified in the Upcoming Application Deadlines below.

 Upcoming Application Deadlines

-Other Committee vacancies will be filled when sufficient application have been received.
+Other Committee vacancies will be filled when sufficient applications have been received.

 The City of Del Mar is one of the most scenic, beautiful, and protected communities along the coast of California.
 The Del Mar Community Plan outlines the village character that residents envisioned when they helped craft the Plan to protect and maintain that character.
 Our residents are highly-educated and involved, and bring a high degree of expertise to the committees and organizations they join.